Free Stewards of Children training in Crawfordsville October 10

 We ask non-leading, neutral fact-finding questions about what happened.
 The child’s responses are recorded on discreet cameras for use by investigators.

-We help non-offending caregivers through the court system, offer mental and medical health referrals, and stand by non-offending caregivers and kids.
+We help non-offending caregivers through the court system, offer mental and medical health referrals, and other critical support.

 Whether a case begins or ends in court, Sylvia’s CAC is “the end of the beginning”.
 Kids begin to heal.
 We offer help for the rest of their childhood.

 Our team of forensic interviewers and family advocates work closely with law enforcement, caseworkers, medical providers, and prosecutors.
-We call it a “multidisciplinary team”.
+We call it a “multidisciplinary team” or MDT for short.

 Our mission at Sylvia’s Child Advocacy Center is to reduce trauma to a child victim of abuse by allowing them to tell their story in a safe, comfortable and child-focused environment, with a trained forensic interviewer who will ask age-appropriate and non-leading questions.

-The child’s multi-disciplinary team of law enforcement, prosecutor’s office, child protective services, mental health provider, and victim advocate work together shepherd the child and his or her family toward the first steps of healing
+The child’s multidisciplinary team of law enforcement, prosecutor’s office, child protective services, mental health provider, and victim advocate work together to shepherd the child and his or her family toward the first steps of healing

 Indiana’s fastest-growing county is also its most prosperous.
 But child abuse, assault, and neglect happens in every neighborhood no matter the population, income, age, race, or family status.
 We know from cases like Jared Fogle’s that our community has significantly different challenges.